-One of our biggest and busiest Captains, Vuoksenmaa – ESBC, was the star of a fantastic Cash Out story over the weekend in the €1,000,000 Correct Score Pick .
+One of our biggest and busiest Captains, Vuoksenmaa – ESBC, and their Syndicate, created a fantastic Cash Out story over the weekend in the €1,000,000 Correct Score Pick .
 Playing a €96 ticket for €0.20 a line, there was €100,000 on the table as Burnley vs. Newcastle and Sheff Utd vs. Aston Villa got underway at 15:00 on Saturday.

 The Syndicate watched gleefully as Burnley nicked a 1-0 win in a predictably tight affair at Turf Moor.
 Meanwhile the in-form Sheff Utd won the battle of the promoted sides at Bramall lane, triumphing 2-0 over Aston Villa in a match where Vuoksenmaa had permed five different results.